Wall Street is mixed amid Trump's new tariff deadlines

-Stocks are mixed in early trading Tuesday as Wall Street watches for new developments in the Trump administration’s bid to win more favorable trade deals from nations around the globe by threatening to impose punishing tariffs on their exports to the U.S.
+Stock indexes are mixed in midday trading Tuesday, coming off a broad sell-off following the Trump administration's decision to impose new import tariffs set to go into effect next month on more than a dozen nations.

-The S&P 500 was up less than 0.1% a day after posting its biggest drop since June.
+The S&P 500 was up 0.1% a day after posting its biggest drop since June.
 The benchmark index remains near its all-time high set last week.

 Trump provided notice by posting letters on Truth Social that were addressed to the leaders of the various countries.
 The letters warned them to not retaliate by increasing their own import taxes, or else the Trump administration would further increase tariffs.